Inventua/nucleus-core/Documentation/Developers/Control-Panel-Extensions.md

-Some extensions do not have a user interface, but need to provide a way for site administrators to set configuration settings.
-Use a control panel extension to add an item to the
-Manage or Settings control panel.
+Some extensions do not have a user interface for end users, but need to provide a way for site administrators to set configuration settings.
+Use a control panel extension to add an item to the `Manage` or `Settings` control panel.

 A Control Panel extension is an MVC Controller/ViewModel/View, just like a module.
-A `<controlPanelExtensionDefinition>` entry in the manifest registers your control panel extension with Nucleus.
+A `<controlPanelExtensionDefinition>` entry in the manifest (package.xml) registers your control panel extension with Nucleus.
 A simple example of a control panel extension is in the [Nucleus Google Analytics extension](https://github.com/Inventua/nucleus-core/tree/main/Nucleus.Core.Modules/Nucleus.Extensions.GoogleAnalytics), which is used to manage your site's Google Analytics ID.